 The Autonomic Nervous System

-The autonomic nervous system is the control system that certain body processes, such as circulation of blood, digestion, breathing, urination beat, etc. This nervous system is named as the autonomic nervous system, because it works automatically or autonomously, without a person’s conscious effort.
+The autonomic nervous system controls specific body processes, such as circulation of blood, digestion, breathing, urination, heartbeat, etc. The autonomic nervous system is named so, because it works autonomously, i.e., without a person’s conscious effort.

-The main function of the autonomic nervous system is homeostasis.
+The primary function of the autonomic nervous system is homeostasis.
 Apart from maintaining the body’s internal environment, it is also involved in controlling and maintaining the following life processes: